manuelCarlos/Easing/Sources/Easing/Easing.docc/Easing.md

 ## Overview

-Easing functions are useful for modelling the acceleration or change in speed over time.
+Easing functions offer a way to model the transition between a start and an end value.
+For example, a change in speed over time, or an object's property such as its size, opacity, etc.
 Objects in a physical world don’t just jump from one position to another instantly, and the velocity at which they move is almost never constant.
-Natural movement is usually more accurately described mathematically by non-linear functions.
+Natural movement is usually more accurately described mathematically by non-linear functions, of which a small subset is implemented here.

 ### Supported easing curves: